AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 To fully remediate this issue, rotate not only your encryption key but all credentials that may have been encrypted or exposed using it, including server, API, and integration credentials.

+>[!NOTE]
+>
+>Because the encryption key is used to encrypt integration tokens, payment gateway credentials, and system-privileged automation tokens, rotating the encryption key alone does not invalidate credentials that may already have been exposed.
+All associated credentials should be rotated at their source (e.g., at the payment gateway or third-party service), not only within Commerce.

 Steps to rotate credentials:

 1. Apply the hotfix.